arvydas02/GildedRose-Refactoring-Kata/README.md

-Development Stets that was made
+Development Steps that was made
 ------------

 1. Analysed system and defined algorithm